scionproto/scion/topology/README.md

 - BR 1-ff00:0:130 with a single interface

 **Supported attributes:**

 - "a" -- string, necessary, see above
 - "b" -- string, necessary, see above
 - "linkAtoB" -- string, necessary, the type of link, can be CORE, PEER, CHILD
 - "mtu" -- integer, the MTU of the link
-- "underlay" -- default is UDP/IPv4, can be set to UDP/IPv6, seed does not support IPv6 underlay for now
+- "underlay" -- default is UDP/IPv4, can be set to UDP/IPv6, seed doesn't support IPv6
 - "bw" -- integer, the bandwidth in bit/s of the link used by seed emulator
 - "latency" -- integer, the latency in ms of the link used by seed emulator
 - "drop" -- float, the drop rate (% in range(0.0,1.0)) of the link used by seed emulator